 Hi I'm Julie AKA Geotrakka.
-I began my adventure with Geocaching only three years ago.
+I began my adventure with Geocaching in 2019.
 I started as a solo cacher knowing nothing about the game including the pronunciation of the word ‘cache’ which initially had me dubbed as the ‘posh’ cacher.
 I am definitely not that and after being corrected at my first WAGB event I no longer accentuate the ‘e’ What I love about this game is that you can choose the terrain and difficulty of what and where you go to.
 If you want to go to the beach, the city, a park, suburbia, climb a mountain, ride along a path, exploring national parks - there are caches hidden just about everywhere.

 Being a country girl, I enjoy getting out in the bush, on country roads searching.
 Geocaching has been a great excuse to jump in my car and just drive, letting the caches direct me to where I'm going and turning it into an adventure.
 I have found so many wonderful places along the way.
-I love the camping events - sitting around a camp fire making new friends, having a good laugh is healthy and good for the soul.
+I love the camping events - sitting around a campfire making new friends, having a good laugh is healthy and good for the soul.
 I've met many people who I have teamed up with over the past few years, and still enjoy solo caching too.

-I look forward to seeing you out there
+I look forward to seeing you out there.

 Hello Perth, I’m Jen